awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 ## Insufficient capacity<a name="ICE"></a>

-If you receive the following error while attempting to create an Amazon EKS cluster, then one of the Availability Zones you specified does not have sufficient capacity to support a cluster\.
+If you receive the following error while attempting to create an Amazon EKS cluster, then one of the Availability Zones you specified doesn't have sufficient capacity to support a cluster\.

 `Cannot create cluster 'example-cluster' because region-1d, the targeted Availability Zone, does not currently have sufficient capacity to support the cluster.
 Retry and choose from these Availability Zones: region-1a, region-1b, region-1c`